plausible/website/_posts/2021-08-03-how-we-scaled-customer-support-for-4-000-subscribers-and-1-000-monthly-trials-as-a-bootstrapped-saas.md

 While at university, I had a part-time job at an online gaming company doing customer support.
 This was useful in giving me some real-world experience, providing some cash for my student life and taught me an important lesson.

-I believe that every team member, be it a founder, a developer or a marketer should get regular experience dealing with customer support to better understand the product they're working on and the customer they're serving.
+I believe that every team member, be it a founder, a developer or a marketer should get regular experience dealing with customer service to better understand the product they're working on and the customer they're serving.

 People that answer customer support questions understand your business the best.
 They hear from prospects and customers all the time.
 That's their job after all.